conan-io/conan-io.github.io/_posts/2022-01-17-New-conan-release-1-44.markdown

 ## New tool_requires attribute

-Starting in Conan 1.44, we have renamed “build requirement” to "tool requirement”.
+Starting in Conan 1.44, we renamed “build requirement” to "tool requirement”.
 The intention of this is to highlight that the usage of this kind of requirement must be for “tools” exclusively, not being valid for libraries to express a “private” requirement or other meanings.
 Now recipes will look like this: